CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/1~Setting_Up/1~VS_Code.md

 ![VS Code Run Python Script](imgs/vscode/VSC_Run.png)

 This built-in terminal is specific to your operating system and will already be in the same directory as VS Code.
 You should notice it contains the output of your program.
-You can open a new terminal by clicking the plus icon on the top right of the panel (Ctrl/Cmd+Shift+\`).
+You can open a new terminal by clicking the plus icon on the top right of the panel (Ctrl/Cmd+Shift+\`  this is the backtick, right below the escape key).

 ![VS Code New Terminal](imgs/vscode/VSC_New_Terminal.png)